briandong/regModel/README.md

 # regModel

 ## Overview
-This script builds the UVM register model based on pre-defined address map in markdown (mk) style, along with its example environment.
+This script builds the UVM register model based on pre-defined address map in markdown (md) style, along with its example environment.

 ## Usage